BUSINESS PURCHASE: AGREEMENT

 -

 Pre-Closing Covenants: The seller agrees to operate the business in the ordinary course, not to enter into new contracts, and not to sell assets without the buyer's consent.
-This protects the value of the business while the deal is pending.
+This protects the value of the business while the deal is pending [more on pre-closing covenants].

 -

 Non-Competition and Non-Solicitation: Absolutely essential for the buyer.
 The seller agrees not to compete with the business for a specific period and within a defined geographic area.
-They also agree not to solicit employees or customers of the acquired business.
+They also agree not to solicit employees or customers of the acquired business [more on non-competition and non-solicitation covenants].

 -